-Janosch has photographed numerous leading musicians in the past including Snoop Dogg, Ice Cube, The Black Keys, Pharell Williams, Mike Skinner, Jamie Cullum, ASAP Rocky, Lauryn Hill and Gaslamp Killer.
-He also worked for renowned brands such us Nike, Red Bull, SBB (Swiss National Railways), Monster Energy, Galenica and Bank Julius Baer.
+Throughout his young career, Janosch Abel has photographed numerous musicians, including Snoop Dogg, Ice Cube, The Black Keys, Pharrell Williams, Mike Skinner, Jamie Cullum, ASAP Rocky, Lauryn Hill and Gaslamp Killer.
+He also worked for renowned brands such as Nike, Red Bull, SBB (Swiss National Railways), Monster Energy, Galenica and Bank Julius Baer.

-Janosch is currently based in Switzerland.
-Check out this insightful interview with Janosch Abel, where he talks with us about his love for photography, his techniques, and as well as his experience working with a range of clients.
-Enjoy!!
+In our interview we talk about his love for photography, his techniques, and his experience working with a wide range of clients.

 How did you become interested in photography?